A Structural Criterion for the Applicability of Algebraic Phase Theory

 \section{Introduction}

-Algebraic Phase Theory (APT) is characterised by a striking asymmetry.
-In certain mathematical and physical domains it enforces rigidity, uniqueness of representation, and collapse of apparent degrees of freedom.
-In most settings, however, it is entirely silent.
+Algebraic Phase Theory (APT) exhibits a striking asymmetry.
+In certain mathematical and physical domains it gives rise to strong rigidity phenomena, constrained representation behaviour, and reductions in apparent degrees of freedom.
+In many other settings, however, the framework does not naturally apply.

-This behaviour is not subtle.
-Where APT applies, it does so with force and inevitability: admissible dynamics diagonalise, weak equivalences collapse to strong equivalence, and structural freedom disappears.
-Where it does not apply, no phase theoretic structure can be meaningfully imposed.
-This sharp dichotomy is visible across harmonic analysis, quantum stabiliser theory, and algebraic models of integrability, and stands in contrast to analytic or dynamical frameworks in which complexity persists or proliferates \cite{vonNeumann1931,Howe1979Heisenberg,Folland,Gottesman,CalderbankShor}.
+This behaviour is not merely technical.
+In domains compatible with the APT axioms, admissible dynamics often admit highly constrained phase organisation: weak equivalences may reduce to stronger forms of equivalence, interaction behaviour may become tightly controlled by phase data, and defect propagation may terminate at finite depth.
+In settings where the structural conditions fail, however, the finite-depth APT framework no longer provides a natural description of the underlying interaction behaviour.
+This contrast appears across harmonic analysis, quantum stabiliser theory, and algebraic models of integrability, and differs substantially from analytic or dynamical frameworks in which interaction complexity persists or proliferates \cite{vonNeumann1931,Howe1979Heisenberg,Folland,Gottesman,CalderbankShor}.

 This raises a natural foundational question: